-Risk Type Controls in place Regulatory The Company monitors its Total Own Funds Ratio and Own Funds on a quarterly basis Risk in order to ensure that the Company complies with the relevant requirements (100.00% and EUR750,000, respectively).
-The Company's Total Own Funds Ratio stood at 343.4211% as at 31st December 2021, which is above the minimum requirement of 100.00%.
-Additionally, the Company's

-Own Funds stood at EUR17,981,173 which is above the minimum requirement of EUR5,235,897 (to comply with the maximum between the minimum permanent control of EUR750,000, the V feeter requirement of EUR5,235,897 and the Eirod capital of EUR750,000, the K-factor requirement of EUR5,235,897 and the Fixed Overheads requirement of EUR3,511,403).
+Fable 9: Material R Risk Type Controls in place Regulatory Risk The Company monitors its Total Own Funds Ratio and Own Funds on a quarterly basis in order to ensure that the Company complies with the relevant requirements ( 100.00% and EUR750,000 , respectively).
+The Company's Total Own Funds Ratio stood at 286.16% as at 31 st December 2022, which is above the minimum requirement of 100.00% .
+Additionally, the Company's Own Funds stood at EUR18,443,601 which is above the minimum requirement of EUR6,445,112 (to comply with the maximum between the minimum permanent capital of EUR750,000 , the K-factor requirement of EUR6,445,112 and the Fixed Overheads requirement of EUR3,511,403 ).
 Risk to Client The Company monitors its K-factor requirements in relation to the RtC and reports the relevant factor amount and capital requirements on a quarterly basis.
-As at 31st December 2021 the Company's RtC requirement mainly emanated from K-AUM, K-CMH, K-ASA and K-COH in accordance to the Company's business and activities.
-As at 31 st December 2021, the Company's capital usage for the RtC K-factor requirement amounted to EUR178,685 .
+As at 31 st December 2022 the Company's RtC requirement mainly emanated from K-AUM, K-CMH and K-ASA in accordance to the Company's business and activities.
+As at $31^{\text{st}}$ December 2022, the Company's capital usage for the RtC K-factor requirement amounted to EUR89,134.
 Additional information in relation to the Risk to Client requirement is disclosed in Section 4.1 - Risk to Client .
 Risk to Market The Company monitors these exposures on a quarterly basis and has policies and procedures in place to minimise its market risk exposures.
-As at 31st December 2021 the Company's market risk mainly emanated from foreign exchange rates, equities and commodities prices fluctuations which affect the Company's deposits in foreign currencies as well as from positions held during forex, equity and commodity trading.
-The Company's total capital usage for RtM K-factor requirement as at 31 st December 2021 amounted to EUR3,304,921 .
+As at 31 st December 2022 the Company's market risk mainly emanated from foreign exchange rates, equities and commodities prices fluctuations which affect the Company's deposits in foreign currencies as well as from positions held during forex, equity and commodity trading.
+The Company's total capital usage for RtM K-factor requirement as at 31 st December 2022 amounted to EUR4,995,009 .
 Additional information in relation to the Risk to Market requirement is disclosed in Section 4.2 - Risk to Market .
 Risk to Firm The Company monitors the value of its K-factors in relation to the RtF in order to detect any trend that could leave the Company with a materially different own funds requirement and reports these exposures on a quarterly basis.
-As at 31 st December 2021, the Company's capital usage for RtF amounted to EUR1,752,291.
+As at $31^{st}$ December 2022, the Company's capital usage for RtF amounted to EUR1,360,969.
 Additional information in relation to the Risk to Firm requirement is disclosed in Section 4.3 - Risk to Firm .
 Operational Risk The Company is exposed to Operational Risk associated with inadequate personnel, processes, systems, infrastructure or external events of the Company.
 The Company assesses, monitors and mitigates its Operational risk exposure by having in place adequate measures, procedures and controls to be followed by its personnel.
 Additionally, the Company performs periodic checks on its IT infrastructure and ensures that security systems are in place and upgraded.

-2.11.
+2.13.
 Reporting and Control